Physics

 Graduate Certificate in Nuclear Science and Engineering (NSE)

 The Graduate Certificate in Nuclear Science & Engineering requires the successful completion of 12-18 graduate credit-hours) with an overall GPA of 3.0.
 Credits are chosen from the NSE 510-50 course listing or by approval of the NSE Program Committee.
 Courses cover such topics as nuclear power, radioactivity, chain reaction physics, nuclear reactor safety, power plant design and operation, and case studies of nuclear accidents.
-These courses are offered on campus, and online through Corporate and Professional Education.
+These courses are offered on campus, and online through Graduate & Professional Studies.
 The faculty in the certificate program hold a full-time position in a WPI academic department or are affiliated faculty approved by an academic department and NSE program review committee.

 Combined B.S./M.S.
 Program